Yoo Jae-suk

-Yoo Jae-suk (/ko/ or /ko/ /ko/; born on 14 August 1972) is a South Korean comedian, host and television personality.
+Yoo Jae-suk (/ko/ or /ko/; born on 14 August 1972) is a South Korean comedian, host and television personality.
 He has hosted several variety television shows in South Korea, including Infinite Challenge, Running Man, Happy Together, and Hangout With Yoo.
 Known for his quick wit and appeal across a wide range of demographics, Yoo has established himself as one of South Korea's top comedians and TV personalities, as well as one of the most well-known and popular celebrities in South Korea.

 Early life and education

 Born on 14 August 1972 in Suyu-dong, Gangbuk District, Seoul, South Korea, Yoo is the eldest of three siblings.
 In 1991, he completed his high school education and graduated from the Yongmoon High School in Seoul.
 In the same year, Yoo entered the acting department of Seoul Institute of the Arts.

 Career

 Beginnings

 Yoo's television debut was on the KBS Comedian Festival (for college students) in 1991, where he performed a parody of a commercial with Choi Seung-gyung.
 His dancing to a cover of the song "Step by Step" by New Kids on the Block was another early memorable moment.
 In 2002, after nine years as a relatively unknown comedian, thanks to a recommendation by Choi Jin-sil, he hosted the program Live and Enjoy Together.
 He then rose to prominence when he co-hosted a program called The Crash of MCs with Kang Ho-dong, Lee Hwi-jae, and Kim Han-seok.

 His first Grand Prize award was for the talk show Happy Together Friends.